 Your complaint won’t normally be considered if it is about something that happened more than 12 months ago, or that you could have known about a year ago.

 Click here to read the leaflet Making a Complaint.

 Talking face-to-face or over the telephone with the person involved can often be the solution.
 If this is difficult, ask to discuss it with a more senior member of staff.

 You can make a formal complaint in writing.
-You should sign it and send it to Martin Davies, chief of West Yorkshire Community Rehabilitation Company.
+You should sign it and send it to Karen Townend, Director of Operations for the West Yorkshire Community Rehabilitation Company.

 West Yorkshire Community Rehabilitation Company Limited

 Someone can make a formal complaint on your behalf, if you give them permission in writing.

 Within five working days of receiving your letter the Director of Operations will explain how your complaint will be handled.
 She will give the date when you can expect the outcome.